Andrettin/Wyrmsun/readme.txt

 - The cursor now properly changes according to civilization outside of the RTS mode (in the menus and in Grand Strategy mode).
 - Scenarios can now be started directly from the quests menu.
 - Added "Game Concepts" section to the encyclopedia, to better explain the game's features.
+- Implemented numerous engine improvements by cybermind.

 * Quests
 - Added The Battle of Magetobria quest.
 - Added The Home of the Boii quest.
+- Added The Mead of Poetry quest.

 * Units
 - The Germanic Skutan now has gray-haired and blond variations for its unit graphics (by b_o).